esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 X509 certificates are used to identify peers in TLS connections.
 Normally only the server identifies itself, but the client can also supply an X509 certificate if desired (this is often done in MQTT applications).
 The certificate contains many fields, but the most interesting in our applications are the name, the public key, and potentially a chain of signing that leads back to a trusted authority (like a global internet CA or a company-wide private certificate authority).

-Any call that takes an X509 certificate can also take a list of X509 certificates, so there is no special `X509` class, simply `BearSSLX509List` (which may only contain a sincle certificate).
+Any call that takes an X509 certificate can also take a list of X509 certificates, so there is no special `X509` class, simply `BearSSLX509List` (which may only contain a single certificate).

 Generating a certificate to be used to validate using the constructor